-A S Т U V
+A S Т U

-1 Community What are the connections between the landslide code info and the other codes?
-Other relevant codes/provisions Other observations:
+1 Community Eugene What are the connections between the landslide code info and the other codes?
 9590.1.c.1 - Direct reference to chapter 70, excavation and grading, of UBC in regards to grading and excavation of hillsides.
-NA 9.6710.3 - Maintenance, operation, reconstruction of existing streets, driveways, and utility lines, emergency actions which must be undertaken immediately or for which there is insufficient time for full compliance to prevent or abate threat to people, property, or environment, street and alley dedications that widen existing public right-of-way, residential building permits for lots that were subject to previous reports and assessments, new construction, building alterations and building additions that will not result in soil disturbance, and activuities on land included on the city's acknowledged Goal 5 inventory, are EXEMPT from geotechnical report.
-96710.4 and 5 - Geotech report requirements are divided into three categories based on site geologic conditions.
-Level one being the most detailed.
-Site slope less than 10% requires a level one, while slope greater than 10% requires a level 2.
-Level three report is required when Level One or Two Analysis reveals evidence of existing or potential stability problems or where site conditions such as springs or seeps, depth of soil to bedrok, variations in soil types, or a combination of these conditions, in the opinion of the professional, impact the design parameters of the structure.
-9.6710.6 - Propositions for needed housing are exempt from geotechnical report given that they include certification from an Oregon licensed Engineering Geologist to Civil Engineer with "geologic experience" stating the development will not be impacted by site geology, or any impact will be mitigated.
+Are there any disconnections between codes and maps?
+NA Other relevant codes/provisions 9.6710.3 - Maintenance, operation, reconstruction of existing streets, driveways, and utility lines, emergency actions which must be undertaken immediately or for which there is insufficient time for full compliance to prevent or abate threat to people, property, or environment, street and alley dedications that widen existing public right-of-way, residential building permits for lots that were subject to previous reports and assessments, new construction, building alterations and building additions that will not result in soil disturbance, and activities on land included on the city's acknowledged Goal 5 inventory, are EXEMPT from geotechnical report.
+Other observations: 96710.4 and 5 - Geotech report requirements are div one being the most basic report, and level three bein while slope greater than 10% requires a level 2.
+Leve evidence of existing or potential stability problems or bedrock, variations in soil types, or a combination of design parameters of the structure.
+9.6710.6 - Propositions for needed housing are exem from an Oregon licensed Engineering Geologist or Civ will not be impacted by site geology, or any impact w

-17

 18 Fairview NA NA

-Fairview NA
+19 Fairview NA

-19

-Forest Grove NA Forest Grove code does not specifically address landslides or dangerous slopes in any portion.
-This is most likely due to Forest Grove's generally flat topography.
+20 Forest Grove NA Forest Grove code does not specifically address lands Forest Grove's generally flat topography.

-20